TLCFEM/vpmr/README.md

 > For other environments, you need to figure out how to install `gmp` and `mpfr` on your own.

 On RPM-based Linux distributions (using `dnf`), if you are:

 1. compiling the application from source (or wheels are not available), `sudo dnf install -y gcc-c++ tbb-devel mpfr-devel gmp-devel`
 2. using the packaged binary (wheels are available), `sudo dnf install -y gmp mpfr tbb`

+On macOS, you need to `brew install tbb mpfr gmp`.

 Then install the package with `pip`.